Keyboard shortcuts

 }

-Once you have a signer, you can use it when connecting to the SDK with the connect_with_signerconnect_with_signerconnectWithSignerconnectWithSignerconnectWithSignerconnectWithSignerconnectWithSignerConnectWithSignerConnectWithSigner method instead of the regular connectconnectconnectconnectconnectconnectconnectConnectConnect method:
+Provide both signers to the connect_with_signerconnect_with_signerconnectWithSignerconnectWithSignerconnectWithSignerconnectWithSignerconnectWithSignerConnectWithSignerConnectWithSigner method instead of the regular connectconnectconnectconnectconnectconnectconnectConnectConnect method:

 Rust

-async fn connect_example(signer: Arc<dyn ExternalSigner>) -> Result<BreezSdk, SdkError> {
+async fn connect_example(signers: ExternalSigners) -> Result<BreezSdk, SdkError> {

 // Create the config